dcperera/dcperera.github.io/_pages/about.md

   - /about.html
 ---

-I am a computational chemist.
+I am a computational chemist studying molecules using my fingertips.

+I did my bachelor's degree in Chemistry (with a Mathematics minor) at Ruhuna University, Matara, Sri Lanka.
+I worked with Prof. Jayendran C. Rasaiah (http://omh.umeche.maine.edu/) at the University of Maine, Orono, ME during my time of Ph.D.
+Currently, I am a postdoctoral researcher at Indiana University, Bloomington, IN.

-What you see in this website
+What you see on this website
 ------